Janalytics94/anomaly-detection-software/README.md

     │
     ├── data
-        ├──raw                                                 # contains each scenario of the LID-DS which was considered ├── interim                                            # will contain the data in the desired format
+        ├──raw                                                 # contains each scenario of the LID-DS which was considered ├──interim                                             # will contain the data in the desired format ├── model                                              # saved models in pickle format ├── predictions                                        # results of the algorithms and performance
+        |__ gridsearch                                         # gridsearch results

 ## Adding Data